Demi Rose Puts Massive Cleavage On Display In Skimpy Bra & Nothing But A Bath Robe

 “I’m sure that Tunisia loves you even more Demi Rose,” wrote one Instagram user, trailing their message with a pair of flattering emoji.

-“Absolutely gorgeous!” penned another, while one particularly ardent fan wrote, “Demi… You are fantastic!!!
-Thank you [hibiscus emoji].”
+“Demi… You are fantastic!!!
+Thank you [hibiscus emoji],” one particularly ardent fan wrote.

 “@demirosemawby you live the life of a 21st century queen lol!” quipped another Instagram follower.